MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

 4. Select __Enable Server-Based SharePoint Integration__ to set up the connection to SharePoint.

 5. Continue through the setup.
-When prompted, enter the URL for your SharePoint ([https://\<org name>.sharepoint.com]()).
+When prompted, enter the URL for your SharePoint site: ([https://\<org name>.sharepoint.com]()).

    > [!IMPORTANT]
-   > Be sure to enter the full URL for your SharePoint instance, including `https://`.
+   > Be sure to enter the full URL for your SharePoint site, including `https://`.

 6. When complete, return to the __Document Management__ settings page, and then select __Document Management Settings__.